havocp/xsbt-wiki/Quick-Configuration-Examples.md

 // add a JVM option to use when forking a JVM for 'run' javaOptions += "-Xmx2G"

+// only use a single thread for building parallelExecution := false

+// Execute tests in the current project serially
+//   Tests from other projects may still run concurrently. parallelExecution in Test := false

 // set the location of the JDK to use for compiling Java code.
 // if 'fork' is true, this is used for 'run' as well